cjlh/spotify-lyrics/README.md

 # spotify-lyrics

-A Python script that displays the lyrics to your current Spotify track in your terminal.
+A Python script that displays the lyrics to the currently playing song on Spotify in your terminal.

 ![Screenshot](./screenshots/1.png "Screenshot")